 How did we get here?

-Let's do a small thought experiment.
+Let's do a thought experiment.
 Let's pick a modern car at random.
 Honda Civic 2017.
 It's a nice reliable car, it doesn't consume too much gas, it is affordable to most, and it requires fairly low maintenance.
-I know because I drive one (I did say I couldn't afford a circuit board).
+I know because I drive one (I did say I couldn't afford a LIDAR).

 Now, with the power of our thoughts, let's go back to the year 1885.

 In those days, the concept of car dealership was not invented yet.
 If you wanted a car, you had to go straight to the inventor.
 The inventor would probably be the only person with a motorcar in town.
 And the motorcar could easily double down as a horse carriage in case it gave out.
 Let's call this guy Karl Benz.